jeremynoesen/BoneBot/README.md

 BoneBot can react with emotes to messages similarly to responding.
 These are set up in `reactions.txt` and have a format of `trigger // emote`.
 The trigger can use regex here as well.
 You can either put a standard emoji, or you can put the raw Discord emoji code for custom emotes.
 You can get this in Discord by typing \ and then :emote: and it will give you the emote as its code inside of `< >`.
 This is useful to make BoneBot interact with messages while not being an interruption.

 ### Commands
 BoneBot allows for custom commands to be made to provide simple message responses.
 The format is `command // description // response`.
 You do not need to include the command prefix.
 The response can use the `SUSER$` placeholder as well.
 The prefix can be customized in `config.txt`.
 Changing it from "bb" to something else also affects the restart, help, and meme commands.
-Unlike the responder, commands require the command prefix, and also show up in the help command.
+Unlike the responder, commands require the command prefix, and also show up in the help command `bbhelp`.
 The description is used for the help command.
 This is great for quick access to links and information.

 ### Status
 BoneBot can have various now playing statuses shown in Discord.
 You can put custom statuses in `statuses.txt`.
 Each new line designates a different status message.
 These will be selected at random based on the delay set in the main config.

-### Other
-The command `bbrestart` is used to restart the bot.
-If not set up with a launch daemon, the bot will just shut down.
-Only the server owner can run this command.
-You can type `bbhelp` to view all commands, including a list of custom added commands.

 ## Building
 To build, clone or download this repository.
 With Gradle installed, run `gradle build` in the directory of the project.
 After that, a file called `BoneBot.jar` should have been created.
 You can also grab `BoneBot.jar` from the latest release.